 A theatrical license is an agreement between a music user and the owner of a copyrighted composition (song) that grants permission to use the music in a play, musical, dance, opera, narration, or other dramatic performance.
-This permission is also called theatrical rights and grand rights.
+This permission is sometimes referred to as theatrical rights and grand rights (though grand rights typically entail bundled permissions for a theatrical production).

 Do I Need a Theatrical License?